 It's been a super ride, and efforts beyond measure, to settle into a comfy space in terms of market expertise and deal flow; logic would suggest we simply maintain a tight, steady course based on a well-earned foundation.
 However a safe path is not how we got here in the first place and it's definitely not the only way forward.
 Naturally current activities and projects remain top priority, but it's time to explore at the edge again, building on merit, passion and skills - earned, owned and paid.

 No doubt we are headed into a major shift, in both digital and physical markets, our new platform is coming together here.
-For those keen to follow the next iteration - we will launch this cool project asap: Smile.Ventures (sign-up and stay tuned).
+For those keen to follow the next iteration - we are working on this project: Smile.Ventures (more important than money).

 Mobile is Dead..
 Long Live Mobile!*

 It was clear to us here long ago, and now worldwide, always-on connectivity enables major benefits and serious disruption.
 Japan continues to excel in many areas, from NFC and global market share in the component space to top-ranked app store revenues.
 With critical patents and proven R&D capacity, the island nation's leadership position is firmly established.

 The industry has matured, as an essential utility, and we expect converged relevance ahead.
 Connection speeds will get faster, with higher data volumes on lower costs, and hardware designs will improve in both display and input methods.
 The current platforms and technologies will evolve, or die, driven in no small part by an increasingly competitive content and service environment.
 Now the fun starts: consider end-user privacy and the emergence of a massive network of connected devices.
 Mobility, with mega data mining, will exponentially impact everything from banking, education and health to media, retail and transport.
 To be sure, we fully expect the unexpected - imagine another 15 years.
 So, Long Live the King!*